Visit to Malta´s cathedral

 We finished the day with a visit to Popeye Village, an iconic film set that has become part of Malta’s cultural heritage.
 This unique place reflects the island’s connection to the film industry and its ability to transform creative spaces into cultural landmarks.
 It offered us a different perspective on Maltese culture, showing how tradition and modern influences coexist and contribute to the identity of the island.

-To end the day, we visited the Ta' Pinu Basilica and the Citadel in Gozo, two iconic landmarks that reflect the island's deep cultural and religious heritage.
-These sites allowed us to better understand the importance of tradition, faith, and history in Maltese identity, as well as the way culture is preserved and expressed through architectural and daily life.
+We visited the Ta´Pinu Basilica an iconic landmark of Gozo island that reflects thye island´s deep cultural and religious heritage.
+This site allowed us to better understand the importance of tradition, faith, and history in Maltese identity, as well as the way culture is preserved and expressed through architectural and daily life.

 Reflection on Today's Visit

-Reflection on the trip to Ghent
+Reflection on the course

 WHAT WE LEARNT